Metadata and our Mandate

 - audits and reports on compliance with these activities; and

-- cooperates with the CSE Commissioner in the review of metadata activities.
+- cooperates with the National Security and Intelligence Review Agency and the National Security and Intelligence Committee of Parliamentarians in the review of metadata activities.

 Technology is constantly evolving, and CSE never stops adapting to these changes, striving to stay ahead.
 We do this to not only support our mandate to protect Canada and Canadians, but also to protect the privacy of Canadians.
 The collection and analysis of metadata are vital to CSE’s efforts to protect Canada and Canadians, but the protection of Canadians’ privacy interests are equally important.